leonzh2k/PyProgramTimer/README.md

     * `data` is the folder that contains info about the runtimes:
         *  `runtimes.txt` keeps track of runtimes.
 You probably shouldn't edit this.
         *  `numruns.txt` is used to keep track of how many runs have been logged to `runtimes.txt`.
 You probably shouldn't edit this either.
-    * `dependencies` contains code necessary for the tool to work.
+    * `dependencies` contains modules necessary for the tool to work.
     * `versions` contains different versions of your program.
 The current version of your program is saved here when you choose to log a run.
+The filename is suffixed with the run number which corresponds to the run number in `runtimes.txt`.
+This way you can easily remember how fast earlier versions of your program ran.
 6. Delete or move `timerSetup.py` out of the directory (you can reuse it for other programs).
 If you don't do this, you may accidentally run it again and run the risk of overwriting important data; fortunately there is a safeguard against that (The program will prompt you before overwriting.)
 7. Develop your program.